 Communication and technology expenses include information and print subscriptions, telephone costs, information systems consulting fees, equipment and software maintenance expenses, operating leases for information technology equipment and depreciation and amortization expenses associated with computer hardware and software.
 Information and print subscriptions represent the costs we pay to obtain investment research and other data we need to operate our business, and such expenses generally increase or decrease in relative proportion to the number of our employees and the overall size and scale of our business operations.
-We expect to continue our measured investments in technology to support our investment teams, distribution efforts, and scalable operations,
+We expect to continue our measured investments in technology to support our investment teams, distribution efforts, and scalable operations.

 On behalf of our mutual fund and separate account clients, we make decisions to buy and sell securities for each portfolio, select broker-dealers to execute trades and negotiate brokerage commission rates.
 In connection with these transactions, we may receive research products and services from broker-dealers in exchange for the business we conduct with such firms.
 Some of those research products and services could be acquired for cash and our receipt of those products and services through the use of client commissions, or soft dollars, reduces cash expenses we would otherwise incur.
-Our operating expenses will increase to the extent these soft dollars are reduced or eliminated.
+Our operating expenses will increase to the extent that we decide to bear a portion or all of the costs of research directly, rather than relying on the use of soft dollars.
 We believe that all research products and services we acquire through soft dollars are within the safe harbor provided by Section 28(e) of the Exchange Act.